Halal Expo Canada Team Meets Halal Lifestyle Industry Leaders in MississaugaWritten by Halal Expo Canada

 Another area of the Halal Lifestyle is the financial and investment banking which has the potential to grow.
 “In order for the major banks and investments companies in Canada to invest further in the area of Islamic Finance and Investment, we need to see a large volume of consumers wanting to use such product or service,” said Mohammed Jalaluddin, President of Ansar Financial Group.

 The meeting continued to highlight on other areas of the halal lifestyle industry such as the growing trend in the Halal Tourism which estimated at CAD 325 Billion dollars and continues to grow at a fast pace.
 “I must say I really didn’t know what to expect and was very pleased with the panel, from the organizing committee, sponsors and attendees.
 A much-needed desired initiative and long overdue, we would love to know more about the Expo from a sponsor and participant perspective.
-Personally, the planning meeting itself was a prime example of a B2B experience, attendees were given the time to the network and created start up conversations and solidify contacts” Said Asif Sidik Karatella – CEO, HUSNA Inc. North America Premier Halal Tourism Company.
+Personally, the planning meeting itself was a prime example of a B2B experience, attendees were given the time to the network and created start up conversations and solidify contacts” Said Asif Sidik Karatella – CEO, HUSNA Inc. a North American Premier Halal Tourism Company.

 For more information: